Demoli/CloudReplace/README.md

 ## What is it?
 Cloud Replace utilises the power of the cloud to do string replacements.

-Why use old, outdated methods for string replacement when you can utilise a modern, trendy RESTful service
+Why use old, outdated methods for string replacement when you can utilise a modern, trendy RESTful service?

 ## What's in this repo

-This repo contains both the server and python client so you can either use [URL TBC] or host your own instance
+This repo contains both the server and python client so you can either use [URL TBC] or host your own instance.

 ## How do I use it

-Simply POST a JSON string to `/replace` containing your subject string, search string and replacement string
+Simply POST a JSON string to `/replace` containing your subject string, search string and replacement string.

 ### Request